alexandra-cyrielle-mangune/cssweng_s15_group5/README.md

-## Cart Update (Notes from Devs, will delete later)
-* A cart is created using sessions and integrated with a user when logged in.
-* Functionalities related to the cart have been added in the `routes` folder called `cart.js`.
-* Modifications on the cart functions will be made later.
-* Functions so far include add a product, checkout, update product (update quantity), clear cart (delete all items in the cart), and buy now.

-## Modifications requested by the QA are that are on-going (Notes from Devs, will delete later):
-* User authentication errors
-* Admin UI

-## On-going development (Notes from Devs, will delete later):
-* Purchases MVC
-* User Story #4

 # Lipay
 * Lipay is a startup business based in Iloilo that creates products with their own stylistic designs.
 Currently, their only product available and in-production are tote bags.